The closes of the Old Town

 The project aims to make the closes more interesting, attractive and visible, increasing footfall which will in turn will make feel them safer and less prone to anti-social activity.

-Tangible solutions such as creative lighting, interpretation and artwork will help to reveal the incredible history and fascinating stories contained within the closes.
-The project will also identify any management issues associated with each close, such as poor signage and waste management, and consider how any new interventions could help mitigate them.
+Tangible solutions such as creative lighting, interpretation and artwork help to reveal the incredible history and fascinating stories contained within the closes.
+The project also identifies any management issues associated with each close, such as poor signage and waste management, and consider how any new interventions could help mitigate them.

 We work with the School of Creative Industries from Edinburgh Napier University to deliver community workshops for each of the closes.
 These workshops generate debate about the current state of the close and what enhancement may be desirable to enhance the spaces.
 Participants are encouraged to think about the history and development of the close and how it could inspire lighting and artistic interventions.
 Edinburgh Napier University first draw up proposals, which are then developed and refined through consultation.
 Once the final design has been agreed, a schedule and specification is drawn up by the University.